Walter Veith: Teaching and religious development

 The following year Veith received a one-year contract at the University of Cape Town.
 His creationist lectures meant that his contract was not renewed, but he was hired in a research-only position at the University of the Western Cape.
 At this time, Veith began to hold lectures outside university.
 Initially, his talks were mainly to Adventist congregations in the United States, then in Canada, Australia and Europe.
 In his lectures on nutrition he promoted Adventist values such as vegetarianism and fasting.
 His first book was published in 1998 under the title of Diet and Health.

-In 1995 he became a full professor with tenure and the head of the Department of Zoology, the content also dealt with the theory of evolution after five years.
+In 1995, he became a full professor with tenure and the head of the Department of Zoology, the content also dealt with the theory of evolution after five years.
 He used his position among other things to promote his belief in creationism and to deny the theory of evolution, finding a fellow believer in these views in his colleague Quincy Johnson.
 In 1997 he published his results in The Genesis Conflict.

 After conflicts at the University of the Western Cape due to their unorthodox views, Walter Veith and Quincy Johnson left the department of zoology.
 Johnson joined the Department of Microbiology, while Veith joined the Department of Physiology, where he worked until 2003.
 With this change, their right to teach zoology was withdrawn.
 Since his retirement from teaching physiology, Veith has devoted his time to pastoring.

 Lectures

-Veith teaches in his lectures the basic pillars of Adventism, which he believes are an extension of the Reformation's founding principles including Sola Gracia, Sola Christos, Sola Scriptura–Grace alone, Christ alone, the Bible alone and a pillar of the Reformation: the identity of the Antichrist.
+Veith teaches in his lectures the basic pillars of Adventism, which he believes are an extension of the Reformation's founding principles including Sola Gracia, Sola Christos, and Sola Scriptura–Grace alone, Christ alone, the Bible alone and a pillar of the Reformation: the identity of the Antichrist.
 He states that Adventism has proceeded from the beliefs of the Reformation which eventually fell into creeds and made five key discoveries along with the Three Angels' Messages," which make the Adventist denomination unique: